Our Multifaceted Approach

-After graduating from law school, I joined my family’s business.
-Over the years, we’ve grown and expanded, and for twenty years I’ve been the principal and CEO.
-While I don’t have to travel as much as I used to, I’m ready to slow down — and the demands have changed with the times.
-I’m ready to spend more time sailing and travelling for fun, and less time managing the business.
-My children are grown and have families of their own, and while they all have great careers, none of them are interested in taking on this business.
+After graduating from law school, I joined my family’s business and am now the principal and CEO.
+I’m ready to slow down — and spend more time traveling for fun, and less time managing.
+My children are grown, and none of them are interested in taking on this business.

 - Can you help transition my business?
 I’m not sure where to start, and don’t have time while I’m still running it.
 But I need someone I can trust to make sure what we’ve built will be maintained.

 - I’d like to make sure my investments pay off not just for myself and my wife, but for our children and grandchildren.
 What’s the best approach?

 Life is moving fast — we have two young children, and we are both trying to find a better balance.
 We’re tired, and know we should be thinking about investments and paying down the student loans we still have.
 We like our jobs — but we just don’t have time to think much about investing, saving for college, getting out of debt and saving for retirement.

 - Can we afford to have one of us stay home?

 - Where should we be focusing right now?
 Paying off our own student debt or saving for our children’s college

 - Retirement seems really far off — but we know we should be saving.
 We need advice in this area.